Buy Currency

 In this guide, we’ll help you familiarise yourself with the notes and coins you’ll encounter when visiting Cape Verde, as well as how best to buy and spend your currency on your travels.

-• Because Cape Verde was part of the Portuguese empire for many years, its currency was originally the Portuguese real, which was first circulated in 1430.
+The Cape Verdean escudo has an interesting history.
+Because Cape Verde was part of the Portuguese empire for many years, its currency was originally the Portuguese real, which was first circulated in 1430.

-• Portugal adopted the escudo in 1911, and the Cape Verdean escudo became the islands’ official currency in 1914.
+Portugal adopted the escudo in 1911, and the Cape Verdean escudo became the islands’ official currency in 1914.
+The escudo was also the main currency of Portugal until it was replaced by the euro in 2002.

 Cape Verde escudo denominations

-Cape Verde currency, the escudo, is available in both notes and coins.
+The escudo is available in both notes and coins.
 The commonly used denominations include:

 • 5000 CVE